sinarazi/Machine-Learning/README.md

 ## Perceptron
 A perceptron is a simple model of a biological neuron in an artificial neural network.
 Perceptron is also the name of an early algorithm for supervised learning of binary classifiers.

+## ADALINE(Adaptive Linear Neuron or later Adaptive Linear Element)
+Adaline is an early single-layer artificial neural network and the name of the physical device that implemented this network.[1][2][3][4][5]
+The network uses memistors.
+It was developed by Professor Bernard Widrow and his graduate student Ted Hoff at Stanford University in 1960.
+It is based on the McCulloch–Pitts neuron.
+It consists of a weight, a bias and a summation function.